Resource Requirements

 4.8

-Resource usage requests and limits can be specified for the containers running in K10 through Helm values.
+Using Helm values, resource requests and limits can be set for the core Pods that make up Veeam Kasten's base requirements.
 Kubernetes resource management is at the container level, so in order to set resource values, you will need to provide both the deployment and container names.
 Custom resource usage can be set through Helm in two ways:

 • Providing the path to one or more YAML files during helm install or helm upgrade with the --values flag: